-In the future, the Group will continue to incorporate environmental and social sustainability into our business operations, in the hope of making a positive impact on our environment and society while strengthening our capability to cope with economic and market changes.
+In the future, the Group will further contribute a positive impact on our environment and society while strengthening our capability to cope with economic and market changes.
 We promise to leverage the Group's business strength to contribute to the community to build a sustainable community for all stakeholders.